 Into the house of the LORD your God,

 a.
 Gird yourselves and lament, you priests: Joel called the religious leaders to lead the nation in repentance.
 He told the priests to gird yourselves for repentance, the idea being “prepare to do the work of repentance.”

 i.
 Joel also told them how to do the work of repentance.

-· Consecrate a fast: Make getting right with God so important that even eating isn’t important
+· Consecrate a fast: Make getting right with God so important that even eating isn’t significant.

-· And cry out unto the LORD: Finally, simply cry out to God and trust that He will respond in mercy
+· And cry out to the LORD: Finally, simply cry out to God and trust that He will respond in mercy.

 b.
 For the grain offering and the drink offering are withheld from the house of your God: When there was grain and wine to bring the people of Judah still brought offerings to the temple, either out of tradition or godly obedience.
 Now that there is no produce, there is no offering for the house of your God.